cdlib/eschol-ui/README.md

 * **\_variables.scss** contain global Sass variables used throughout components and objects.
 These variables generally represent small values - like colors and spacing - and not blocks of styles, as within utilities.scss.

-* **main.scss** is where all Sass files get imported and compiled via Gulp.
+* **main.scss** is where all Sass files get imported and compiled via Webpack.
 It also contains a short section of "global" styles.
 This is the only Sass file that is not prepended by an underscore.

-See below for more information about [authoring styles](https://github.com/cdlib/eschol-ui#authoring-styles).
+See below for more information about [working with styles](https://github.com/cdlib/eschol-ui#working-with-styles).

-## Supported Browsers

-The following browsers are officially supported in the UI library:

-* Chrome (last 2 versions)
-* Firefox (last 2 versions)
-* Internet Explorer 11 (test via CrossBrowserTesting.com)
-* Safari (last 2 versions)

-These browsers are also specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63), which configures Gulp development and build processes.

-UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across these browsers, but they should render as close as possible to the eScholarship design and UX specifications.
+## Developing UI Library Assets

+Whether you are updating an element's style or structure, it's often best to have the element's **jsx** file and related **scss** file open together at the same time.
+For example, this allows you verify that any class name changes made in the HTML are also made in the accompanying CSS, and vice-versa.

+### Updating an Existing Element

+The component, `c-subheader` will be used as an example.

+1. Run the [watch process](https://github.com/cdlib/eschol-ui#developing-files) the UI library toolkit.
+2. From the UI library home page, browse to the subheader element.
+3. In the UI library, open the **jsx** and **scss** files related to the subheader component.
+These two files will be **SubHeaderComp.jsx** and **\_subheader.scss** based on the file naming conventions [listed here](https://github.com/cdlib/eschol-ui#getting-familiar-with-the-librarys-assets).
+4. Update the HTML within **SubHeaderComp.jsx** and/or update the styles within **\_subheader.scss**
+5. Save your changes and review them on the display page as they are automatically applied.
+6. If everything looks good across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers), commit your changes to the repo and create a [finished build](https://github.com/cdlib/eschol-ui#developing-files).
+7. Pull the commited UI library changes and reintegrate them into jSchol.

-## Creating a New Element
+### Creating a New Element

 Throughout these steps, replace the word, "new" in the filenames and code with your component name.